NextPlane Federation Services vs. Microsoft Teams Guest Access

 - Listen to the Microsoft Teams events, like when users post new messages to their respective Microsoft Teams chat, add emoji, invoke an invite command, modify or delete messages.

 - Retrieve and send messages to the Microsoft Teams peer-to-peer chat.

 Restricted by the Microsoft Teams Permissions model, NextPlane ConverseCloud can receive events, retrieve, or send messages only to those Microsoft Teams peer-to-peer chats where the NextPlane bots have been added.
 Otherwise, NextPlane ConverseCloud cannot listen to any events or perform any actions in these chats.
-Also, NextPlane ConverseCloud has no access to any kind of information (messages or files) shared in the Microsoft Teams channels where your users have not added the NextPlane bots.
+Also, NextPlane ConverseCloud has no access to any information (messages or files) shared in the Microsoft Teams channels where users have not added the NextPlane app.

 NextPlane ConverseCloud collects different kinds of information, including personally identifiable ones.
 The following are the types of information NextPlane ConverseCloud collects:

 ConverseCloud collects Microsoft Teams users’ ID and profile information (name and email) and keeps them in its database.
 ConverseCloud only uses this information to provide external contacts with their connected Microsoft Teams’ users’ contact details.

 The NextPlane servers automatically record a log entry for each message they process.
 The log entry contains only the metadata without the message content.
 The metadata consists of the following fields:

 - Chat session ID